-Each Top-Level Project has a Charter which describes the purpose, Scope, and operational rules for the Top-Level Project.
-The Charter should refer to, and describe any refinements to, the provisions of this Development Process.
-The Board approves the Charter of each Top-Level Project.
+Each top-Level project has a charter which describes the purpose, scope, and operational rules for the top-level project.
+The charter should refer to, and describe any refinements to, the provisions of this development process.
+The board of directors approves the charter of each top-level project.

-Sub-Projects do not have separate Charters; Sub-Projects operate under the Charter of their parent Top-Level Project.
+Subprojects do not have separate charters; subprojects operate under the charter of their parent top-Level project.

-All Projects have a defined Scope and all initiatives within that Project are required to reside within that Scope.
-Initiatives and code that is found to be outside the Scope of a Project may result in the termination of the Project.
-The Scope of Top-Level Projects is part of the Charter, as approved by the Board of Directors of the Eclipse Foundation.
+All projects have a defined scope and all initiatives within that project are required to reside within that scope.
+Initiatives and code that is found to be outside the scope of a project may result in the termination of the project.
+The scope of top-level projects is part of the charter, as approved by the board of directors of the Eclipse Foundation.

-The Scope of a Sub-Project is defined by the initial project proposal as reviewed and approved by the Project Management Committee (PMC) (as further defined below) of the Project's Project's top parent and by the EMO.
-A Project's Scope must be a subset of its parent's Scope.
+The scope of a subproject is defined by the initial project proposal as reviewed and approved by the Project Management Committee (PMC) (as further defined below) of the project's top parent and by the EMO.
+A project's scope must be a subset of its parent's scope.